 The survey asked respondents to prioritise the types of support that they would consider helpful to enhance their teaching related to climate change and/or sustainability, by selecting their 'top five' priority areas from a list of options.
-The most commonly selected priorities were for more references to climate change and sustainability in the National Curriculum for the subject they teach (57.7%), and more sustainability actions being taken in school to reinforce student learning (57.5%) (Figure 6).
+The most commonly selected priorities were for more references to climate change and sustainability in the National Curriculum for the subject they teach (57.70%), and more sustainability actions being taken in school to reinforce student learning (57.50%) (Figure 6).

-Figure 6: 'Top 5' priorities for support to help enhance teaching related to climate change and sustainability.20
+Figure 6: Respondents 'top 5' priorities for support that would help them to enhance their teaching related to climate change and sustainability.

-Differences in priorities of types of support by current teaching (subject and level)

-Whilst there was general consistency amongst the priorities across subjects and/or levels (Figure 7), one notable difference was that respondents who taught at primary level were significantly more likely to prioritise more mentions of climate change and sustainability content in the National Curriculum for their subject (77.7%) compared with those who taught at the secondary level (48.2%).
+Differences in priorities of types of support by current teaching (subject and level) Whilst there was general consistency amongst the priorities across subjects and/or levels (Figure 7), one notable difference was that respondents who taught at primary level were significantly more likely to prioritise more mentions of climate change and sustainability content in the National Curriculum for their subject (77.7%) compared with those who taught at the secondary level (47.9%).